dan10ish/dan10ish.github.io/README.md

-# Danish Personal Portfolio Website
+# Danish's Website

-The following is the source code to my portfolio website.
+This repository is the source code to my <a href="https://dan10ish.github.io/"> website</a>.

-Here is my <a href="https://danishansari.in/">website</a>.